Welcome to our country Costa Rica, in Central America.

 Thank you for visiting Costa Rica.
-We will like to offer these simple guidelines to help you enjoy a safe stay with us.
-Like any other country in the world, Costa Rica Faces the challenge of keeping citizens and visitors safe.
-Avoid problems by following these recommendations:
+We would like to offer these simple guidelines to help you enjoy a safe stay with us.
+Like any other country in the world, Costa Rica faces the challenge of keeping citizens and visitors safe.
+Avoid inconvenience and problems by following these general recommendations:

 It is important to become familiar with driving rules and regulations, road conditions and areas that should be avoided.
-Plan your route ahead of time and check your maps when needed.
-Remember to carry your driver’s license, passport and the car rental contract at all times.
+Plan your route in advance and check your maps when necessary.
+Remember to take your driver’s license, passport and car rental agreement with you at all times.

-Baby Seats and Booster Seats are available at all locations at a cost of starts in $ 2.99 per day.
-In Costa Rica we have new traffic regulations and these seats are mandatory for kids under 12 reays old.
+Baby seats and booster seats are available in all locations at a starting cost of $ 2.99 per day.
+In Costa Rica we have new traffic regulations and these seats are mandatory for children under 12 years of age.

-Basic Cell Phones are available at all locations, the rate starts in $ 5 per day, including free local outgoing and incoming phone calls.
-People outside Costa Rica can call you to the cell phone free of charge, you can call outside Costa Rica for an extra international charge per minute depending the destination country.
+Basic cell phones are available in all locations, the fee starts at $ 5 per day, including free local incoming and outgoing calls.
+People who are outside of Costa Rica can call the mobile phone toll free, you can call Costa Rica for an additional international charge per minute, depending on the country of destination.
 The minimum rental period for the cell phone must be at least 5 days.

-Additional accesories as GPS are convenient for easy access to your destinations in Costa Rica.
-Service Car Rental uses the most friendly GPS in the market as Garmin, with a complete Costa Rica’s map.
-GPS are convenient for driving in our country, streets and avenues numbers are not common and people has to use landmarks as reference for directions, at this point we can say the GPS is a good additional service you can add to your rented car in Costa Rica.
-The rate starts in $ 5 per day during low season.
+Additional accessories such as GPS are convenient for easy access to your destinations in Costa Rica.
+Service Car Rental uses the friendliest GPS on the market like Garmin, with a complete map of Costa Rica.
+GPS is convenient for driving in our country, streets and avenues are not common and people have to use reference points as a reference for directions.
+At this point, we can say that GPS is a good additional service that you can add to your rental car in Costa Rica. .
+The rate starts at $ 5 per day during the low season.

 RULES AND REGULATIONS OF THE ROAD

 Please review the following summary of Costa Rica’s traffic laws.
-Obey these regulations at all times.
-Avoid accidents by driving carefully and defensively, that is, expecting the unexpected.
-Since March 1st, 2010 Costa Rica has a new traffic law, and traffic fines have a high cost for all drivers.
-Example, passing a red light costs around $ 600 us dollars, not using child car seats or booster seats for children under 12 years old and speeding around $ 650 per ticket.
+Obey these rules at all times.
+Avoid accidents when driving with care and defense, that is, expecting the unexpected.
+Since March 1, 2010, Costa Rica has a new traffic law and traffic fines have a high cost for all drivers.
+For example, spending a red light costs around $ 600 US dollars, not using child safety seats or booster seats for children under 12 and accelerating around $ 650 per ticket.

-- Unless otherwise indicated, minimum speed on highways is 40 kilometers per hour (k.p.h.).
-The speed limit varies and is posted by the road.
+- Unless otherwise indicated, the minimum speed on roads is 40 kilometers per hour (k.p.h.).
+The speed limit varies and is published by the road.

-- On highways and secondary roads the speed limit is 60 k.p.h., unless otherwise indicated.
+- On roads and secondary roads, the speed limit is 60 k.p.h., unless otherwise indicated.

 - In urban areas, the speed limit is 40 k.p.h., unless otherwise indicated.

-- Around school zones and in front of hospitals and clinics the speed limit is 25 k.p.h.
+- Around the school zones and in front of hospitals and clinics, the speed limit is 25 k.p.h.

-- Driving on beaches is strictly prohibited everywhere, except when there is no other path connecting two towns.
+- Driving on beaches is strictly prohibited everywhere, except when there is no other road connecting two cities.

 - Driving under the influence of alcohol or drugs is strictly prohibited.
-The law enables police officers to perform alcohol test on drivers.
+The law allows police officers to conduct alcohol tests on drivers.

-- The law requires all car passengers to wear a seat belt, also Booster Seats, Infant Car Seats, Baby Seats and Child Car Seats are mandatory.
+- The law requires all car passengers to wear a seat belt, also Booster seats, baby seats, baby seats and child seats are required.

-- Pull over if a police officer signals you to do so.
-Police officers may ask you to stop if there is an accident ahead, a checkpoint or if you are violating the law by not carrying a license plate or exceeding the speed limit, for example.
+- Stop if a police officer tells you to do so.
+Police officers can ask you to stop if there is an accident ahead, a checkpoint or if you are breaking the law by not carrying a license plate or exceeding the speed limit, for example.

-- Your personal documents and the vehicle’s registration papers are private property and may not be retained by police officers for any reason.
+- Your personal documents and vehicle registration documents are privately owned and can not be held by police officers for any reason.

 - Under no circumstances give money to traffic police or other police officers.

-- If a police officer insists on stopping you or retaining your documents for no apparent reason, ask him to escort you to the nearest police station to clear the problem.
+- If a police officer insists on stopping or holding your documents for no apparent reason, ask them to accompany you to the nearest police station to solve the problem.

-- If you believe that a traffic police officer or any other police officer acted inappropriately or you have questions regarding their behavior, call 2257-7798, ext.
-2506 or 911 and ask to be referred to the nearest police station.
+- If you believe that a traffic police officer or other police officer acted inappropriately or has questions about your behavior, call 2257-7798, ext.
+2506 or 911 and ask to be forwarded to the nearest police station.

-- Drive confidently and stay alert.
-Do not stop for people making signals and never stop for hitchhikers.
+- Drive with confidence and stay alert.
+Do not stop for people who signal and never stop for hitchhikers.

-- Do not drive through or park your car in poorly lit areas.
-Never leave your car on the street; always park it in a safe parking lot.
-Do not leave any belongings in the car where they might be spotted by passersby.
+- Do not drive or park your car in areas with poor lighting.
+Never leave your car on the street; Always park it in a secure parking lot.
+Do not leave any belongings in the car where they can be seen by passersby.

 - Keep your car doors locked at all times.
-If you are driving in downtown San José, keep the windows shut.
+If you are driving in downtown San Jose, keep the windows closed.

-- Check your car and make sure you are carrying the proper documents before you begin to drive.
-If you are given a ticket, please pay it at the nearest state owned bank and present a copy of the receipt to the car rental agency when you return the car.
+- Check your car and make sure you bring the proper documents before you start driving.
+If you are given a ticket, pay for it at the nearest state bank and present a copy of the receipt to the car rental agency when you return the car.

-- Cabs are red with the license plate number painted in the middle of a yellow triangle on both doors.
-Airport cabs are orange.
-Cab drivers must carry visible identification in the cab, including their name and photograph.
-And the must use their meters for trips of 12 kilometers or less.
-For longer trips, the fare is negotiated beforehand.
+- Taxis are red with the plate number painted in the center of a yellow triangle on both doors.
+The airport taxis are orange.
+Taxi drivers must carry a visible identification in the cabin, including their name and photograph.
+And they should use their meters for trips of 12 kilometers or less.
+For longer trips, the rate is negotiated in advance.

-SAFETY INSIDE NATIONAL PARKS AND AT THE BEACH
+SECURITY INSIDE THE NATIONAL PARKS AND ON THE BEACH

-Follow the safety tips posted inside the parks.
-To ensure a safe and pleasant visit, walk along the marked trails.
+Follow the safety advice posted within the parks.
+To ensure a safe and pleasant visit, walk the marked trails.

 It is best to explore the trails in groups of two or more.

-Do not touch the plants or attempt to pet the animals.
+Do not touch the plants or try to pet the animals.

-Before entering the water, find out what parts of the coast are safe and which are not.
-Warnings are posted at some beaches.
-If you find no signs, request information about tides and undertows at you hotel lifeguards or surfers.
+Find out which parts of the coast are safe and which are not.
+The warnings are published on some beaches.
+If you can not find signs, ask for information about tides and hangovers at your hotel’s lifeguards or surfers.

-If you feel yourself being pulled out to sea, stay calm.
+If you feel taken to the sea, keep calm.
 Do not try to swim directly to the shore.
-Instead, swim parallel to the shore towards breaking waves and let them help you get back to the beach.
+Instead, swim parallel to the shore to the breaking waves and allow them to help you return to the beach.

-These recommendations are intended to make your experience in Costa Rica safe and comfortable.
+These recommendations are designed to make your experience in Costa Rica safe and comfortable.

-Discover the natural beauty and diversity that has made Costa Rica one of the world’s leading travel destinations.
+Discover the natural beauty and diversity that has made Costa Rica one of the most important tourist destinations in the world.

-Have a great trip and come back soon.
+Have a good trip and come back soon.

 In case of emergency call 911.